Cold self-lubrication of sliding ice

-Ice turns out to have the same proportionality of $-\Delta h_\textrm{p}$, see Fig.~\ref{fig:static}(e), or $w_\textrm{p}$, see Fig.~\ref{fig:widthStress}(a,b) and movie~M1, to the square-root of the slid distance $\sqrt{d_\textrm{p}}$ as diamond and silicon~\cite{Pastewka2010NM,Moras2018PRM}.
-Here, the subscript p indicates that quantities are given relative to the point at which (substantial) amorphization sets in, which is also where the stiction peak is located, e.g., at $d \approx 3.5$~{nm} in Fig.~\ref{fig:static}(e).
+Ice turns out to have the same proportionality of $-\Delta h_\textrm{p}$, see Fig.~\ref{fig:static}(e), or $w_\textrm{p}$, see Fig.~\ref{fig:widthStress}(a,b) and movie~S1, to the square-root of the slid distance $\sqrt{d_\textrm{p}}$ as diamond and silicon~\cite{Pastewka2010NM,Moras2018PRM}. $w_\textrm{p}$ was determined using the Chill+ algorithm~\cite{Nguyen2014JPCB} (details in the SM~\cite{SuppMat}) and the subscript p indicates that quantities are given relative to the point at which (substantial) amorphization sets in, which is also where the stiction peak is located, e.g., at $d \approx 3.5$~{nm} in Fig.~\ref{fig:static}(e).
 The $w_\textrm{p} \propto \sqrt{d_\textrm{p}}$ relation indicates that the probability for a surface molecule to abandon its crystallographic position is linear in a distance increment $\Delta d_\textrm{p}$ but inversely proportional to $w_\textrm{p}$ and thus that amorphization is displacement-driven.
-Further evidence against thermal melting is provided in Fig.~\ref{fig:widthStress}(c), which shows that shear-disordering the first nanometer of thickness of $-10^\circ$C cold ice with $v_0 = 5$~m/s takes roughly as long as it would take at rest to melt the same amount of ice of a fully thermostatted crystal superheated to $+5^\circ$C. Yet, temperature in the sliding system only rose to at most {$-5^\circ$C}, as shown in Fig.~S4(b).
-Tensile strains, which tend to be high at the trailing edge of sliding contacts~\cite{Muller2023PRL}, can be more important than heating since a 1.5\% isotropic, in-plane strain at $+5^\circ$C almost doubles the melting rate compared to the unstrained case, see again Fig.~\ref{fig:widthStress}(c).
+Further evidence against thermal melting is provided in Fig.~\ref{fig:widthStress}(c), which shows that shear-disordering the first nanometer of $-10^\circ$C cold ice with $v_0 = 5$~m/s takes roughly as long as it would take at rest to melt the same amount of ice of a fully thermostatted crystal superheated to $+5^\circ$C. Yet, the temperature in the sliding system only rose to at most {$-5^\circ$C}, as shown in Fig.~\ref{fig:FFTemp}(b) in the SM~\cite{SuppMat}.
+Tensile strains, which tend to be high at the trailing edge of sliding contacts~\cite{Muller2023PRL}, can be more important than heating since a 1.5\% isotropic, in-plane strain at $+5^\circ$C almost doubles the melting rate compared to the unstrained case, see Fig.~\ref{fig:widthStress}(c).
+Another argument against frictional heat as the main cause of shear-induced melting is that ice liquefies significantly faster at 10~K compared to -10$^\circ$C, a contrast made particularly evident when comparing movie S1 to movie S2.